dittto/tutor/README.md

  - there can be multiple tutorials
  - the progress can be paused, cancelled, or reset at any time
  - the popups should work on responsive designs

+## Next steps

+ - cancel
+ - plugin into cookie to save progress